rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing the winner
 ````````````````````

-We may easily compute **uni-nominal votes**, i.e. how many times a candidate was ranked first, and see who is consequently the **simple majority** winner(s) in this election.
+We may easily compute **uni-nominal votes**, i.e. how many times a candidate was ranked first, and see who is consequently the **simple plurality** winner(s) in this election.

 .. code-block:: pycon
    :linenos: